OpenLiberty/ci.gradle/docs/installLiberty.md

 ## installLiberty task

 The `installLiberty` task is used to download and install WebSphere Liberty server.
-The task can download the WebSphere Liberty runtime archive from a specified location (via `runtimeUrl`) or automatically resolve it from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) or from the Maven repository based on groupId.
+The task can download the WebSphere Liberty runtime archive from a specified location (via `runtimeUrl`) or automatically resolve it from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) or Maven repository.

 In certain cases, the Liberty license code may need to be provided in order to install the runtime.
 If the license code is required and if you are installing Liberty from the Liberty repository, you can obtain the license code by reading the [current license](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/17.0.0.2/lafiles/runtime/en.html) and looking for the `D/N: <license code>` line.
 Otherwise, download the runtime archive and execute `java -jar wlp*runtime.jar --viewLicenseInfo` command and look for the `D/N: <license code>` line.